zhangruixue8080/techcontent/articles/mysql-database-enus-point-in-time-restore.md

 ## **Restore the database to any point in time**

-With **MySQL Database on Azure**, you can restore a MySQL database to any time point in the last seven days.
+MySQL Database on Azure supports restoring to any time point in the last 7 days.

-To restore to a particular time point:
+Process for restoring to a particular time point:

-1. Sign in to the [Azure portal](http://manage.windowsazure.com/), and click **MYSQL DATABASE ON AZURE** in the services list in the left pane.
+1. Sign in to the [Azure Management Portal](http://manage.windowsazure.cn/), and click **MYSQL DATABASE ON AZURE** in the services list in the left pane.
-2. In the server list, click the database server that you want to restore to open the server interface, and then click **Operation panel**.
+2. In the server list, click the database server that you want to restore to open the server interface, and then click on **Operation panel**.
 ![Restore to any point in time][1]
 3. Click the **Restore** button in the task menu at the bottom.
-A dialogue box opens.
+A dialogue box will pop up.
 4. The **Restore type** is already set to **Return to a time point** by default.
 Select the time point, the target database server instance, and the version that you want to restore.
-Click the **Finish** button.
+Click on the **Finish** button.
 ![Restore to any point in time][2]
 5. Go back to the server list page to confirm that the server was successfully restored and that the status is **Running**.
 The data recovery process might take from a few minutes to several hours, depending on the time point that you choose and the amount of data that was added to the database server that day.

+You can access the new server instance using the original server instance account.
+However, you will need to change the server nameprefix in the account to the new server name.

 ## **Restore a full backup to a new instance**

 With **MySQL Database on Azure**, you can restore a full backup to a new instance.
 The specific procedure for this is as follows:

-1. Sign in to the [Azure portal](http://manage.windowsazure.com/), and click **MYSQL DATABASE ON AZURE** in the services list in the left pane.
+1. Sign in to the [Azure Management Portal](http://manage.windowsazure.cn/), and click **MYSQL DATABASE ON AZURE** in the services list in the left pane.
 2. In the server list, click the database server that you want to restore to open the server interface, and then click **Backup**.
 3. Select the full backup that you want to restore, and click the **Restore** button.
-![Perform a full backup to a new instance][3]
+![Restore a full backup to a new instance][3]
 4. In the dialogue box that opens, the **Restore type** is set to **Return to a full backup** by default, the **Selected backup** is automatically set to the full backup that you selected, and **Restore as** is set to **New service** by default.
-Enter the name and version of the new service instance, and then click the **Finish** button.
+Enter the name and version of the new server instance, and then click the **Finish** button.
-![Perform a full backup to a new instance][4]
+![Restore a full backup to a new instance][4]
 5. Go back to the server list to confirm that the server was successfully created and that the status is **Running**.
 This process is generally completed within two minutes.
 You can access the new server instance by using the original server instance account.
 However, you will need to change the server name prefix in the account to the new server name.

 ## **Restore a full backup to the original instance**

 With **MySQL Database on Azure**, you can restore a full backup to the original instance.
 The specific procedure for this is as follows:

-1. Sign in to the [Azure portal](http://manage.windowsazure.com/), and click **MYSQL DATABASE ON AZURE** in the services list in the left pane.
+1. Sign in to the [Azure Management Portal](http://manage.windowsazure.cn/), and click **MYSQL DATABASE ON AZURE** in the services list in the left pane.
 2. In the server list, click the database server that you want to restore to open the server interface, then click **Backup**.
 3. Select the full backup that you want to restore, and click the **Restore** button.
-4. Select **Current service** from the **Restore as** options in the dialogue box that opens.
+4. Select **Current service** from the **Restore as** options in the dialogue box that pops up.
 At the same time, you must confirm that **I understand that restoring the server will take several minutes, and that I will be unable to access the database server during this time.** Click the **Finish** button.
-![Perform a full backup to the original instance][5]
+![Restore a full backup to the original instance][5]
 5. Go back to the server list to confirm that the status of the server is **Running**.
 This indicates that the server was successfully restored.

 <!--Image references-->